BouncingPixel/Node-Template-Basic-/README.md

 ### Features

 - MVC style
-- Mongoose for ORM functionality and schema enforcement
-- Rackspace uploads with imagemagick integration
-- Algolia integration with Mongoose models
-- Emails with Mailgun
-- Datatables route handler generator
+- DustJS-Linkedin templating
+- Async-patched Express to enable middlewares to be ES6 Generators, via bluebird.coroutine, and ES2017 async
-- Route auto-generation for pages
+- Route auto-generation for Dust pages
-  - Able to work with new files in dev mode
+  - In dev mode, does not require restarting to see changes.
-- Response utilities integrated into `res`:
+- Universal response utilities integrated into `res`:
   - `ok`: helper to respond with JSON for ajax or rendered-view for non-ajax
   - `okRedirect`: helper to respond with JSON for ajax or redirect to page for non-ajax
 - Error page detection for errors to allow unique pages for specific errors or general pages for the remainder
-- Pre-built User model with auto-bcrypt prior to save
+- Pre-built User model for Mongoose with auto-bcrypt prior to save if mongoose-db is used.
-- User role levels to control levels of access
-- Passport for login in case other integrations are desirable (ex: Facebook, Google, LinkedIn, etc)
-- Remember-Me token capability
-- Forgot password token generation and login
-- Pre-built user middlewares for:
-  - Require logged in
-  - Require logged out
-  - Require user's role is at least some level
-  - File uploads
-- Single sign on capability pre-built for:
-  - Facebook
-  - Google
-  - Twitter
-  - LinkedIn
 - Security:
   - Lock login attempts after a certain number of incorrect attempts
   - Login attempts are protected from timing attacks